Garbaz/rpnfl/ideas.md

 And enforce these during compilation, and not just as coding guidelines.

-_Alternative:_

-Since the labels on the type level and the labels on the value level don't really interact (are the namespaces perhaps even completely separate?), we can probably reuse what different syntactic grammar means between the two situations.
+另: Since the labels on the type level and the labels on the value level don't really interact (are the namespaces perhaps even completely separate?), we can probably reuse what different syntactic grammar means between the two situations.

 ## Match case anywhere